hifihedgehog/DiscordContentFilterBot/README.md

     ![ezgif-2-f1b0fab562](https://github.com/user-attachments/assets/83a03af6-68b3-469d-b139-10ddc73913ae)

   - Each user's profile image and display name is depicted in the upper left of their censored messages identical to that user's real post.
   - There is exclusive support for editing and deleting on all censored posts.
 The same rigorously tested filtering system blocks and advises users here as well.
-Moderators are also empowered to edit and delete censored messages in users' behalf as well.
+Moderators are also empowered to edit and delete censored messages on users' behalf as well.

     ![ezgif-7-8eeaec2e31](https://github.com/user-attachments/assets/996308b0-2725-4f59-bc95-e1a7f923a54e)

   - There is exclusive support for Nitro-length posts of up to 4000 characters.
-This means there is no truncation cutting off half of the lengthy message your users may have spent lenghty periods to enter.
+This means there is no truncation cutting off half of the lengthy message your users may have spent lengthy periods to enter.
 The full text no matter how long it is will always come through while respecting your censoring settings.

     ![ezgif-7-d74beafe37](https://github.com/user-attachments/assets/cbd1818d-ea27-4ebf-9304-b3e7d0e23adb)